A topic from the subject of Physical Chemistry in Chemistry.

 Applications

-ML is being used in a wide range of applications in chemistry, including:
+ML is used in a wide range of applications in chemistry, including:

 Conclusion

-ML is a powerful tool that is revolutionizing the way chemistry is done.
+ML is a powerful tool revolutionizing chemistry.
 ML algorithms can be used to solve a wide range of problems in chemistry, from predicting the properties of molecules to automating experiments.
-As ML algorithms continue to improve, they are likely to have an even greater impact on chemistry in the years to come.
+As ML algorithms continue to improve, they will likely have an even greater impact on chemistry in the years to come.

 Machine Learning in Chemistry